averagegeek/darksky/README.md

 - Exclude option through `ex.
 ExcludeOption(ExMinutely, ExHourly)`
 - Unit option through `ex.
 UnitOption(UnitCA)`

-For more information on the API, please visit https://darksky.net/dev/docs
+For more information on the API, please visit https://darksky.net/dev/docs.
+This is the source of most of the terminology used concerning the API parts.
+Excerpt from the documentation has also been used as comments in the code to describe the parts that are directly in connection with the official documentation.